2giosangmitom/2giosangmitom.github.io/assets/cv/cv.typ

 = Interests and Hobbies

-When I'm not coding, I like doing stuff that's good for my mind and body.
-Here are some things I'm interesting:
+Engaging in activities that promote both mental and physical well-being:

-- *Gym:* I hit the gym regularly to challenge myself and keep a healthy lifestyle in check.
-It's my go-to spot for some me-time and a sweat session.
+- *Gym:* Regular workouts to maintain a healthy lifestyle and build discipline.

-- *Calisthenics:* I'm really into body weight training and learning how to control and move my body with exercises like push-ups, pull-ups, and dips.
-Calisthenics not only build muscle strength but also improve balance and agility.
+- *Calisthenics:* Enthusiast of body weight training, mastering exercises like push-ups, pull-ups, and dips.
+This enhances muscle strength, balance, and agility.

-- *Playing Badminton:* Badminton is more than just a sport to me, It's a social activity that brings joy and camaraderie.
-I enjoy the fast-paced nature of the game and the strategic thinking required to outsmart my opponents on the court.
+- *Playing Badminton:* More than just a sport—it is a social activity that fosters joy and camaraderie.
+I enjoy the fast-paced nature and strategic thinking required to excel on the court.

-These activities not only provide me with relaxation and enjoyment but also instill discipline, perseverance, and teamwork—all of which are valuable qualities that I bring to my professional endeavors.
+These activities not only provide relaxation and enjoyment but also instill qualities of discipline, perseverance, and teamwork—essential traits in my professional journey.